 The gains from email automation extend beyond revenue and monetary benefits.
 Your business can build strong relationships that increase customer lifetime value.
 You can, for example, automate emails on important dates for clients, like birthdays and offer a small gift.

 These small gestures have incredible effects because they make your clients feel valued.
 In a world where clients are increasingly bombarded with marketing communication, this kind of communication has more value.

-Additionally, clients measure this gesture against the effort they assume you put to reach out to them personally, but the truth is your email platform did the heavy lifting.
+Additionally, clients measure this gesture against the effort they assume you put into reaching out to them personally, but the truth is your email platform did the heavy lifting.
 In a nutshell, automation allows you to pursue multiple business and marketing goals with unlimited effort.

 And the results start to show — fast.
 A good automation strategy is one that frees you up to do what you started your business to achieve without neglecting your marketing.

 To tap into this nirvana of email marketing you need to identify 2 factors, important business goals, and client interactions that lead to these goals being achieved.
 All that’s left is to automate tasks that encourage these client interactions and help you reach your goals.

 The modern consumer has access to a lot of technology to turn to when making a purchase.
 This gives us more options when going through the various stages of a purchase journey.
 We search for reviews, look for images on social media, and view other users on YouTube.

 Pretty much anything we want to do before purchasing a product is now possible.
 This poses a new question for you: how do you get customers to the end of the purchase journey?
 The simple answer is to nurture relationships.
 In the B2B market, it takes up to 7 interactions before a purchase is made.